GOATNetwork/goat-contracts/task/genesis.md

 npx hardhat create:genesis --network genesis --name mynet
 ```

-You will have `mynet.json` in the genesis directory.
+You will see a file `mynet.json` in the genesis directory.